Batchelar History, Family Crest & Coats of Arms

 Early Origins of the Batchelar family

 The surname Batchelar was first found in the counties of Oxfordshire, Cambridge, and Huntingdon, where they held a family seat from ancient times.

 Early History of the Batchelar family

-Another 125 words (9 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Batchelar History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Batchelar research.
+Another 63 words (4 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Batchelar History in all our PDF Extended History products and printed products wherever possible.

 Batchelar Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Batchelar are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Batchelar include: Batchelor, Bachelor, Bacheler, Batcheler, Batchellor and many more.

 Early Notables of the Batchelar family (pre 1700)

 Notables of this surname at this time include: Daniel Bacheler, also spelt Bachiler, Batchiler or Batchelar, (1572-1619) who was an English lutenist and composer.
 He was born in Aston Clinton, Buckinghamshire and worked for...